parodos-dev/serverless-workflows-config/docs/move2kube/README.md

 If you do not have ssh keys, you can generate them with `ssh-keygen` command.
 You can for instance refer to https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

-Note that those ssh keys needs to be added in your git repository as well.
-For bitbucket it should be on the [account level](https://bitbucket.org/account/settings/ssh-keys/)
+Note that those ssh keys need to be added to your git repository as well.
+For bitbucket, it should be on the [account level](https://bitbucket.org/account/settings/ssh-keys/)

 View the [Move2Kube README](https://github.com/parodos-dev/serverless-workflows-config/blob/main/charts/move2kube/README.md) on GitHub.